Skip to main content

 For high-risk employees, the decision to engage in health-promoting behaviors is rarely a simple cost-benefit analysis.
 It is often intertwined with complex psychological factors such as self-efficacy, health literacy, and the social determinants of health.

-Research in has shown that while incentives can be effective in encouraging simple, one-time behaviors, they are less effective in promoting complex, long-term lifestyle changes.
+Research in behavioral economics has shown that while incentives can be effective in encouraging simple, one-time behaviors, they are less effective in promoting complex, long-term lifestyle changes.
 Moreover, the “crowding out” effect suggests that extrinsic motivators, such as financial rewards, can sometimes undermine intrinsic motivation.

 Once the reward is removed, the individual may be less likely to continue the behavior than they were before the incentive was introduced.
 This is a critical consideration for high-risk employees, for whom sustainable behavior change is paramount.